Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Introduction

-The Transition-Edge Sensor (TES) is widely used in astronomical and cosmological observation experiments due to its extremely low noise.
-Absorption of photon energy or power causes a temperature change in the TES, which results in a significant change of its resistance.
-Usually, the normal resistance of a TES detector is designed ranging from several m$\Omega$ to tens of m$\Omega$.
-It is hard to achieve noise impedance match with conventional semiconductor amplifiers, such as Junction Field-Effect Transistor(JFET).
-Superconducting Quantum Interference Device(SQUID) is nearly the only readout electronics option for TES \citep{Clarke-2004}.
-By reducing the noise level while increasing the number of detectors, the observation sensitivity of millimeter wave/Cosmic Microwave Background(CMB) telescopes can be rapidly enhanced.
-The development of TES accelerates the upgrading and replacement of millimeter wave/CMB telescopes \citep{Abazajian-2016}.
-The increase in the number of detectors poses a significant challenge to the low-temperature readout technology of the TES array.
-Therefore, a multiplexing low-temperature readout technology needs to be employed to reduce the number of readout channels.
 There are four main types of multiplexing low-temperature readout technology, which are Time Division Multiplexing (TDM) \citep{Doriese-2016, Henderson-2016, Durkin-2021, Goldfinger-2024}, Frequency Division Multiplexing (FDM) \citep{Hattori-2016, Vaccaro-2024, Hartog-2018}, Code Division Multiplexing (CDM) \citep{Irwin-2010, Morgan-2016}, and microwave SQUID multiplexing($\mu$Mux) \citep{Irwin-2004, Cyndia-2023, Dober-2021,Groh-2025}.
 Among these techniques, TDM is the most widely employed, with a multiplexing ratio of typically around 64:1 in CMB observations\citep{Henderson-2016}.
 TDM utilizes DC-SQUID and incorporates at least two stages in series.
 However, it has stringent requirements for yield.
 Conversely, FDM is constrained by its limited bandwidth, with TES operating in an AC bias state.
 The maximum multiplexing ratio of FDM for TES X-ray microcalorimeters reaches around 70:1 \citep{Vaccaro-2024}, and it may reach 170:1 in CMB observations.
 CDM can achieve a significantly high multiplexing ratio theoretically.
 However, a primary challenge associated with CDM is its complexity.
 As the array size increases, the complexity of the SQUID chip design and coding also escalates \citep{Irwin-2010}. $\mu$Mux employs the principle of frequency division multiplexing and utilizes radio-frequency SQUIDs (RF-SQUIDs) instead of DC-SQUIDs, thereby eliminating the need for series connections between DC-SQUIDs.
 This approach results in a considerable multiplexing ratio, currently reaching 1820:1 \citep{Groh-2025}.